-You need to display a GB sticker, except in Ireland, instead of a UK sticker.
+You must display a GB sticker, except in Ireland, instead of a UK sticker.

-None of the four biggest mobile phone operators currently plan to introduce roaming charges.
+Some mobile phone operators plan to introduce roaming charges.

 Make sure your travel insurance includes appropriate health cover.
 It's also worth checking that it covers you if you are riding a motorcycle – free travel insurance provided by your bank (for example) may not.

 Under the agreed trade deal, EHIC cards will be valid until they expire.
 The UK is bringing in the GHIC card to replace it.
 Note that your current EHIC card and the new GHIC card cover EU countries only.
 The EHIC and GHIC cards cover pre-existing medical conditions and maternity care, but many travel insurance policies (by default, at least) do not.

 The government’s advice says that you may need to show a return or onward ticket and show that you have enough money for your stay at border controls.
 Remember that you are no longer eligible to join the queue for EU, EEA or Swiss citizens, if there is one.